 A Toxics Release Inventory (TRI) report must be filed if your business meets ALL of the following criteria during a calendar year:

-- The facility is in a
+- It is a federal facility or is in a covered industry:

 - Federal Facilities

 - Electric Utilities (burning coal and/or oil for commercial distribution)

 - Commercial Hazardous Waste Treatment facilities (regulated under RCRA Subtitle C)

 - Solvent Recovery Services (fee or contract basis)

 - There are 10 or more full-time employees (or equivalent hours for full and part-time employees).

 - A TRI-listed chemical is manufactured (including imported) or processed or otherwise used in excess of the threshold quantity during the calendar year.